 Exeter City's St James Park stadium is conveniently located in the heart of the city, with excellent walking, cycling and public transport links, which are now clearly signposted en-route.

-St James Park, St James Road, Exeter, EX4 6PU.
+St James Park, Stadium Way, Exeter, EX4 6PU.

 St James Park has undergone a £3.4million pound redevelopment project which has seen the construction of a new stand, changing rooms, covered away end, and associated facilities.

-The new stand has been named the Stagecoach Adam Stansfield Stand in honour of fans’ favourite Adam Stansfield, who died eight years ago.
+The newest stand, built in 2018, has been named the Optimising IT Adam Stansfield Stand in honour of fans’ favourite Adam Stansfield, who sadly died in 2010.

 It also features a heritage display which has been created thanks to a grant from the Heritage Lottery Fund and the work of the Supporters’ Trust history group and the Grecian Archive, in partnership with the University of Exeter.